ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Deployment Overview
 #####################
-In Lab 1, the NGINX Ingress Controller has already been deployed and we will focus on the items that are specific to configuring NGINX App Protect.
+In Module 1, the NGINX Ingress Controller has already been deployed and we will focus on the items that are specific to configuring NGINX App Protect.

 For further reading on how to deploy the NGINX Plus Ingress controller, please refer the documentation `Installation with Manifests`_